Supporting Farmers and rural life

 The Welsh Government also needs to do so much more to tackle the devastation that Bovine TB causes.
 I believe that a holistic approach to defeating the disease is required; working in partnership with farmers and vets to eradicate the reservoir of infection within herds, eliminate inter-herd transmission and the targeted removal of infected wildlife, who themselves suffer a painful death due to TB.

 Another growing area of concern in recent years has been the increasing pressure on farming businesses from government regulation.
 The farming industry has been looking after our countryside for centuries, but the burden of further unnecessary regulation, and again a one-size-fits-all approach, is why I and Welsh Conservatives voted against The Water Resources (Control of Agricultural Pollution) (Wales) Regulations (NVZs).
-The additional burden in Wales also makes farmers less competitive than farming businesses often just a few miles away over the border.

 I am pleased that the farming sector has the support of the public, many of whom are not linked to the industry.
-This support needs to be maintained and it is incumbent on both the farming sector and politicians like me who fully support the industry’s calls, to underline exactly why we need to back our farmers.
+This support needs to be maintained, and it is incumbent on both the farming sector and politicians like me who fully support the industry’s calls, to underline exactly why we need to back our farmers.
 We need policies that work for rural Wales, not just ones that sound good on paper in Cardiff Bay.